k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 # Custom Interface

-The Custom interface type is used to interact with interface types that are not defined as a dedicated interface type in Fabric, such as SSH or any other interface that requires user, password, port and host.
+A Custom interface is used to interact with interfaces that are not defined as dedicated interface types in Fabric, such as SSH or any interface that requires a user, password, port and host.

-You can also use Custom interface type in order to store an encrypted password.
-For example, to connect to a website using a user and a password.
-Then, in order to get the password's original value, use getCustomProperties API in the user code.
+A Custom interface type can be used to store encrypted passwords.
+For example, to connect to a website using a user and a password and to then use the getCustomProperties API in the user code to get the password's original value.

 To create a new interface:

-1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select the **Custom** Interface Type to open the **New Interface** window.
+1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select **Custom** from the **Interface Type** dropdown menu to open the **New Interface** window.

    ![image](images/custom_1.PNG)

 2. Populate the connection settings and **Save**.

 ### Connection Settings

-The connection settings are:

 <table>
 <tbody>